51Degrees/specifications/pipeline-specification/pipeline-elements/cloud-aspect-engine.md

 # Cloud Aspect Engine

-## Overview

 A Cloud Aspect Engine is a type of Engine that works with the [Cloud Request Engine](cloud-request-engine.md#overview) to enable users to refer processing of Evidence to a remote server.

 See the link above for an overview of how these Engines work together.

-At time of writing, there were 3 concrete Cloud Aspect Engine implementations:
+At time of writing, there are 3 concrete Cloud Aspect Engine implementations:

 - [Device Detection](../../device-detection-specification/pipeline-elements/device-detection-cloud.md)
 - [Device Lookup (TAC and native key)](../../device-detection-specification/part3/pipeline-elements/hardware-profile-lookup-cloud.md)
 - [Location](https://github.com/51Degrees/location-dotnet/blob/master/FiftyOne.GeoLocation.Cloud/FlowElements/GeoLocationCloudEngine.cs)
+  (Location is not yet included in this specification repository)

 ## Accepted Evidence